StevenBtw/solvor/wiki-content/Metaheuristics.md

 - **Small neighbor moves** - Don't teleport randomly, make local perturbations

 ### For Tabu Search
-- **Cooldown length matters** - Too short: cycles.
+- **Cooldown length matters**, to short: cycles.
 Too long: missed opportunities
-- **Diversification** - If stuck, restart or add random moves
+- **Diversification**, if stuck, restart or add random moves
-- **Aspiration criteria** - Override tabu if you find a new best
+- **Aspiration criteria**, override tabu if you find a new best

 ### For Genetic Algorithms
-- **Crossover is critical** - Bad crossover = expensive random search
+- **Crossover is critical**, bad crossover = expensive random search
 - **Balance exploration/exploitation** - High mutation rate = more exploration
-- **Elite preservation** - Keep the best solutions across generations
+- **Elite preservation**, keep the best solutions across generations

 ### For Bayesian Optimization
-- **Use for 10-100 evaluations** - Below that, random search is fine.
+- **Use for 10-100 evaluations**, below that, random search is fine.
 Above that, other methods are faster
-- **Low dimensions work best** - Struggles above 15-20 dimensions
+- **Low dimensions work best**, struggles above 15-20 dimensions
-- **Initial random sampling** - Start with 5-10 random points to seed the model
+- **Initial random sampling**, start with 5-10 random points to seed the model

 ## Real-World Applications